projectcalico/calico/getting-started/windows-calico/kubernetes/rancher.md

 1. Finally, follow the {{site.prodnameWindows}} [quickstart guide for Kubernetes]({{site.baseurl}}/getting-started/windows-calico/quickstart#install-calico-for-windows)

-   > **Note**: For the default Rancher values for the service cidr and DNS cluster IP, see the {% include open-new-window.html text='services config' url='https://rancher.com/docs/rke/latest/en/config-options/add-ons/network-plugins#disabling-deployment-of-a-network-plug-in' %}.
+   > **Note**: For Rancher default values for service CIDR and DNS cluster IP, see the {% include open-new-window.html text='Rancher kube-api service options' url='https://rancher.com/docs/rke/latest/en/config-options/services/#kubernetes-api-server-options' %}.
    {: .alert .alert-info}

 1. Check the status of the nodes with `kubectl get nodes`.
 If you see that the Windows node has the status `Ready`, then you have a {{site.prodnameWindows}} on RKE cluster ready for Linux and Windows workloads!